ryo-s2000/CV/src/cv.md

 </div>

 # Professional Summary
-Professional software developer with 4+ years of experience and extensive knowledge of the software development life-cycle.
+Professional software engineer with 4+ years of experience and extensive knowledge of the software development life-cycle.

 In my last position, as a senior engineer in backend team, I did everything I could to improve the productivity of my team.

 For example, I popularized testing, taught many things need to know to our members, and built a CI/CD pipeline so that we could release high-quality applications quickly.

 # Work Experience
-## Full-stack Developer
+## Senior Software Engineer
 ### EISYS, Inc.
 Feb 2020 - Mar 2022
 - TODO

-## Full-stack Developer
+## Full-stack Engineer
 ### Freelance
 Feb 2019 - Jan 2020